diekhans/intronProspector/docs/intronProspector.1.md

 `-s STRING, --strandness=STRING`

 > Strand specificity of RNA library preparation.
 Use `UN` for unstranded, `RF` for first-strand, `FR` for second-strand (case-insensitive).
 The default is `UN`.
 This is used to set the strand in the junction-format BED file.

+`-U, --map-to-ucsc`
+> Naively generate UCSC chromosome names in TSV and BED files.
+This pre-pends `chr` to numeric names and change `MT` to `chrMT`, other name are not modified.
+This will not produce the correct results for reference sequences.
+This does not modify records passed through (-p).

 `-c FILE, --intron-calls=FILE`